Winterization: Summer home

 Some summer homes, also known as cabins or cottages, were built for summer use only and need to be winterized each Autumn.
 This entails locking them up, turning off water, electricity, and phone lines, and protecting various features from heavy snowfall.

 In the New England area, many wealthy families living in cities during the 19th century had summer homes in the mountains.
 This was to flee the onset of yellow fever and other epidemics which often struck in the summer months, when city plumbing problems and stagnant horse manure in the streets caused a health hazard.
 Winterization would take place each Fall when the families returned to the cities (often when school started).
 In those days, winterization just referred to a lock-down of all movable parts as protection from winter storms.
 An example of such a summer home that needs to be winterized each fall is the scene of the movie On Golden Pond, which was filmed on Squam Lake.

-In the 20th century, these summer mountain homes in turn were winterized to enable winter holidays, as the popularity of skiing in the mountains increased that of summer camping.
+In the 20th century, these summer mountain homes in turn were winterized to enable winter holidays, as the popularity of skiing in the mountains surpassed that of summer camping.
 In this sense, winterization refers to the addition of modern amenities such as heating and insulation, often entailing a complete rebuild of the cottage.

 In real estate, winterization refers to securing or preparing vacant properties to withstand or survive the harsh impacts of winter weather: this is similar to winterizing a home before the cold season arrives.